1920 Rock Island Independents season: Game 10: vs. Washington & Jefferson All-Stars

-Post season
+Postseason

 Since there were no playoff system in the APFA until 1932, a meeting was held to determine the 1920 APFA Champions.
 Each team that showed up had a vote to determine the champions.
 The Akron Pros were awarded the Brunswick-Balke Collender Cup on April 30, 1921.
 Ties were not counted in standings until 1972, which is why Akron is credited with a 1.000 winning percentage.
 The Independents tied for fourth place in the standings.
 The sportswriter Bruce Copeland compiled the All-Pro list for the 1920 season.
 Denfield, Lyle, and Novak made the first-team; Wenig and Shaw made the second-team; and Buland and Fitzgerald made the third-team.
 Of all the players on the roster, only Healey has been enshrined in the Pro Football Hall of Fame.

 Roster

 Team photograph of the 1919 Rock Island Independents, when the team claimed the USA Championship.